akara/alpakka/docs/src/main/paradox/jms.md

 *  Using multiple sessions increases throughput, especially if a acknowledging message by message is desired.
 *  Messages will arrive out of order if `sessionCount` is larger than 1.
 *  Message-by-message acknowledgement can be achieved by setting `bufferSize` to 0, thus disabling buffering.
 The outstanding messages before backpressure will be the `sessionCount`.
+*  The default `AcknowledgeMode` is `ClientAcknowledge` but can be overridden to custom `AcknowledgeMode`s, even implementation-specific ones by setting the `AcknowledgeMode` in the `JmsSourceSettings` when creating the stream.

 ### Transactionally receiving @extref[javax.jms.Message](javaee-api:javax.jms.Message)s from a JMS provider